skip to main content skip to search skip to footer skip to accessibility statement

 Resources

-The births dashboard presents a range of data on births, to provide intelligence to help drive strategic decision making.
+The births dashboard presents a range of data regarding births, to provide intelligence to help drive strategic decision making.
 Analysis includes benchmarking against statistical neighbours and trends over time for all indicators included.
-The population dashboard presents a range of population data to provide intelligence on Southampton's resident and GP registered population to help drive strategic decision making.
-Data in these dashboards is compiled from a range of publicly available sources.
+Some indicators include analysis at sub-city levels, by Southampton wards and by national or local deprivation quintiles.

 Births dashboard